vectorgrp/sil-kit-adapters-vcan/SocketCAN/README.md

 As of now, a virtual CAN `can0` device is up and running and a Classical CAN message `001#AAAABBBB` and a CAN FD message `005#AAAAAAAABBBBBBBBCCCCCCDD` are continuously being sent on it.

+> To send the two previously mentioned frames using `cansend`, you can do as follows:
+>
+>       cansend can0 001#AAAABBBB
+>       cansend can0 005##0.AAAAAAAABBBBBBBBCCCCCCDD

 ## Running the Demo Applications

 Now is a good point to start the `sil-kit-registry`: